AvaAvarai/LinkedCircularCoordinates/README.md

 ## License

-This project is freely available for both private and commercial use under the MIT license, please see `LICENSE` for full deatails.
+This project is freely available for private and commercial use under the MIT license, please see `LICENSE` for full deatails.